Is HappyMod Safe? 2026 VirusTotal Scans & Ban Risk Guide

 Checkpoint 3 – Permission evaluation at installation

-Any request for camera, microphone, contacts, location, or SMS warrants immediate cancellation these 5 permission types have no legitimate function in any standard game modification.
-The complete red-flag permission framework is documented on the HappyMod app permissions page.
+None of these have any legitimate function in a standard game modification.
+The complete red-flag permission framework is on the HappyMod app permissions page.

 Checkpoint 4 – Base version alignment

-A mod built against game version 1.20 installed on a device running game version 1.21 may produce behavioral inconsistencies when the game accesses code paths the mod was not built against.
-The listing details panel in HappyMod shows the base version the mod was compiled against.
+A mod built against game version 1.20 installed on a device running game version 1.21 will hit code paths it was never built against.
+The listing details panel in HappyMod shows the base version the mod compiled against — confirm it matches the game version on your device before you tap install.

 Will using HappyMod mods get my account banned?